Hip Replacement Surgery

 In a cemented hip replacement, the cement acts as a grout by holding the artificial components in place.
 If cement is not used, the natural bone is allowed to grow into the rough surface of the prosthesis.
 Sometimes screws are used to fix the cup to the pelvis during the early stages of bone growth.
 Your orthopedic surgeon will remove the damaged cartilage and bone, then position new metal and plastic joint surfaces to restore the alignment and function of your hip.

 A noncemented replacement has also been developed which is used most often in younger, more active patients.
 The prosthesis may be coated with textured metal or a special bone-like substance, which allows bone to grow into the prosthesis.

-To prepare you for surgery, the Cedars-Sinai Orthopaedics has developed an extensive surgery education class for your hospital stay so you understand all aspects and expectations prior to surgery.
+To prepare you for surgery, the Cedars-Sinai Orthopaedics provides a guide for your hospital stay so you understand all aspects and expectations prior to surgery.
 This usually leads to a faster recovery and an easier transition.

 Muscle-Sparing Hip Replacement: Anterior and Posterior Methods

 In traditional hip replacement surgery, the surgeon makes a long incision and cuts muscles, tendons and ligaments to get to the hip joint.
 When more tissues, muscles and tendons are cut during surgery, the recovery is more painful and the healing process takes longer.
 A muscle-sparing hip replacement surgery has been developed that has the potential to make recovery faster and less painful.
 During this procedure, two incisions are made in the front of the hip instead of one longer incision.
 The muscle is not cut at all.
 For the posterior method, the surgeon gets to the hip joint from the back of the hip.
 Muscles are also separated and not cut for less trauma to the patient.